 Aboriginal People do not have their own written language, and so they make use of many common symbols (often called iconography) in their artwork.
 Although these vary from region to region, they are generally understood and form an important part of Australian Indigenous art.
 A few of the more common ones, and some variations are shown here.
 A painting may have several levels of story depending on whether the story is being told to children, initiates, or among elders or law people.
 The meaning of the symbols can change depending on the context of the story concerned.

-shown by the dots with digging sticks has digging stick & coolamon
+Woman and children: the woman has digging stick & coolamon

 Waterholes are critical to survival in the desert and for that reason they feature frequently in Aboriginal art, both as places (as in a map) and also represented as sacred places because of their importance.

 Read More: About Aboriginal Art